-Cell phone usage is not permitted during the school day between 8:15 AM and 3:30 PM or in aftercare.
+Cell phone usage is not permitted during the school day between 8:15 AM and 3:30 PM or in After Care.
 Students can use a classroom telephone in case of an emergency.
 Students are required to ask permission of the classroom teacher or after-school care provider before using the phone.
 Administrators, faculty, and staff reserve the right to seize any cell phone seen during the times in which these policies are in effect, whether or not a student is actively calling or sending/receiving a message.

-If parents need to contact their students, they can call the school office at 785-228-0490 between the hours of 8:00 AM and 3:45 PM or the after-school Google Voice number 785-422-7382.
+If parents need to contact their students, they can call the school office at 785-228-0490 between the hours of 8:00 AM and 3:45 PM.
 After 2:45 PM, messages for students cannot be guaranteed to be delivered.
 If you're running late, your child is safe in the after-care program until you arrive.
-If you need to reach an extended care provider after the office is closed, please call the Google Voice number 785-422-7382.
+If you need to reach an extended care provider after the office is closed, please call 785-228-0490 Ex.
+2157.